weewx/weewx/docs_src/hardware/vantage.md

 !!!
 Warning

-    You only can use channels not actively used for reception.
+    You can use only channels not actively used for reception.
 The command checks for this and will not accept channel numbers actively used for reception of sensor stations.

 Example: Tell your console to turn retransmission 'OFF':

     wee_device --set-retransmit=off

-### Action `--set-dst`
+### `--set-dst`

 Use the command to tell your console whether daylight savings time is in effect, or to have it set automatically based on the time zone.

-### Action `--set-tz-code` {id=vantage_time_zone}
+### `--set-tz-code` {id=vantage_time_zone}

 This command can be used to change the time zone.
 Consult the Vantage manual for the code that corresponds to your time zone.

 For example, to set the time zone code to Central European Time (code 20):

     wee_device --set-tz-code=20

 !!!
 Warning

     You can set either the time zone code _or_ the time zone offset, but not both.

-### Action `--set-tz-offset`
+### `--set-tz-offset`

 If you live in an odd time zone that is perhaps not covered by the "canned" Davis time zones, you can set the offset from UTC using this command.

 For example, to set the time zone offset for Newfoundland Standard Time (UTC-03:30), use the following: